 Legal and compliance risks

 Fortum's operations are subject to rules and regulations set forth by the relevant authorities, exchanges, and other regulatory bodies in all markets in which it operates.

 Compliance with competition legislation is an important area for Fortum.
-Fortum has also enhanced its compliance risk management by establishing a process to systematically and separately identify and mitigate compliance risks linked to the operational risk framework.
-This process aims to capture also potential bribery risks.
-Fortum has also rolled-out the Code of Conduct, including the bribery risk assessment process, to enhance the compliance to business ethics.
+Fortum has enhanced its compliance risk management by establishing a process to systematically and separately identify and mitigate compliance risks linked to the operational risk framework.
+This process also includes risks related to sustainability and business ethics and aims to capture also potential bribery risks.
+Fortum has zero tolerance against corruption.
+Systematic compliance risk management has also been enhanced by forming a cross-functional network sharing views on changing regulations.
+Fortum has also established a Code of Conduct, including bribery risk assessment process, to enhance the compliance to business ethics.